Emanum/Immersive-Edge-Path-Bundling/README.md

 ### Open files in a webserver
 For example with intellij you can right-click on the file and select `Open in Browser`.
 Or in VSCode you can install the `Live Server` extension and right-click on the file and select `Open with Live Server`.
 Another way is to run `python -m http.server` in the folder where the file is located and then open `localhost:8000` in your browser.

+### Host an HTTPS server for VR
+WebXR requires HTTPS.
+You can use [ngrok](https://ngrok.com/) to host a local server on the internet via https.

+1. Start a local server on port 8000 (or any other port) with `python -m http.server 8000`
+2. Start ngrok with `ngrok http 8000`
+3. Copy the https url from ngrok and open it in your browser on Oculust Quest or other VR device